LLNL/axom/src/docs/sphinx/dev_guide/coding_guidelines.rst

       Code reviews by team members will dictate what is/is not acceptable.

-8.2.4 Developers **should** rely on compile-time and link-time errors to check for code correctness and invariants.
+8.2.2 Developers **should** rely on compile-time and link-time errors to check for code correctness and invariants.

       Errors that occur at run-time and which depend on specific control flow and program state are inconvenient for users and can be difficult to detect and fix.

-      Add some specific guidance here on how this should be done...
+.. note ::      Add some specific guidance here on how this should be done...

 --------------------------------------------------------------------
 8.3 Dependencies
 --------------------------------------------------------------------

-8.3.1 RAJA **should** only require a C++11 standard-complaint compiler and the parallel programming model backends it encapsulates.
-Support for those models should be provided by compilers, associated libraries, and runtimes.
+8.3.1 C++ standard....

+8.3.2 TPLs....